wellifabio/senai2024/ds/2des/03-bcd/aula05/README.md

 SELECT * FROM cliente WHERE nome like '%mello%';
 -- Escolhendo os campos e filtrando
 SELECT nome, telefone FROM cliente WHERE nome like '%mello%';
+-- Filtrando por telefone
+SELECT nome, telefone FROM cliente WHERE telefone like '%99%';
+-- Ordenar - Sort
+SELECT * FROM cliente order by nome;
+SELECT * FROM cliente order by nome desc;
+SELECT * FROM cliente order by email;
+-- Filtrar e Ordenar
+SELECT * FROM cliente WHERE nome like 'osmar%' order by email desc;
 --

 ```